-- None - Only subscriptions with RBAC access can locate the service.
+- None - Only subscriptions with Azure RBAC access can locate the service.

-- Restrictive - Only subscriptions that are whitelisted and with RBAC access can locate the service.
+- Restrictive - Only subscriptions that are approved and with Azure RBAC access can locate the service.

 - All - Everyone can locate the service.

-No. Private Link service over a Basic Load Balancer is not supported.
+No. Private Link service over a basic load balancer isn't supported.